Message To My People ~ The Prophets Do Speak

 Anna the prophetess a widow known for her fastings and prayers revealed the child Jesus as the redeemer of the people (Lk 2:36-38)

-Priscilla and husband Aquila where of great aid to St Paul (Acts 18:2,26, Rom 16:3, 1Co 16:19)
+Priscilla and husband Aquila teach others the scriptures and where of great aid to St Paul (Acts 18:2,26, Rom 16:3, 1Co 16:19)

 Junia some believe her to be a female apostle in the early church and imprisoned for her faith (Rom 16:7)